 Spending the holidays away from home can often be a bummer.
 Luckily, visiting Italy is always a joy, especially during holiday season.
 Starting in early December, the city becomes illuminated with Christmas spirit and decorations.
 There are many ways to ring in the holiday season in the Renaissance city in Florence, ranging from religious activities to just fun seasonal options.
 Here are the best things to do during Christmas in Florence.

+While the information we provide here is free, we also sell tours at very reasonable prices.
 Taking on the beautiful city that so many iconic Renaissance artists called home?
 No need to conquer it alone.
 Our excellent guided Florence tours will show you the best parts of the city led by a local.
 See Michelangelo’s David, the Uffizi Gallery, and maybe even consider an outing to the Tuscan countryside.

 Christmas Market and Holiday Shopping